White and Black Blues: Conception

-The song itself deals with the need to overcome the prejudices of skin colour.
+"White and Black Blues" itself deals with the need to overcome the prejudices of skin colour.
 Ursull sings, "when someone talks to me about skin colour / I have the blues which sends shivers down my spine / I feel as if I'm in a tale by Edgar Allan Poe".
 That said, she does not believe in relinquishing her connection to Africa entirely ("Africa, my love, I have you in my skin"), but admits that she faces difficulties in a white society ("we, the blacks / we're a few millions, a dime a dozen").